-Congregation Emanu-El is composed of an eclectic group of nearly 200 families who come together to create a dynamic and spiritual expression of Jewish life.
+Congregation Emanu-El is composed of an eclectic group of 200 families who come together to create a dynamic and spiritual expression of Jewish life.
 It is a place of love and growth where deep friendships are forged and nourished.
 We believe in connecting people to one another and to their Jewish roots and traditions, as well as nourishing feelings of community, security and belonging.

 A Year of Wonderful Celebration

 Congregation Emanu-El celebrated, in 2013, its 150th year sitting at the corner of Pandora and Blanshard in Victoria.
 It was a year for commemoration, celebration, and education.
 We worked hard on the restoration so that our beloved synagogue would last another 150 years and more.
 Please consider assisting our ongoing restoration efforts in 2014 by donating.

 A Message from the Rabbi and Board President

 The many difficult events of this summer affect us all.
 There is a feeling of fracturing within our community.
 The anxiety fuelled by the war in Gaza combined with an emerging fear of anti-semitism are troubling as well as alienating.
 We watched anti-Israel demonstrations turn ugly and hateful not just on the streets of Paris and Antwerp but in Calgary, Toronto and Montreal.